powertochange-org/theLoop/public_html/wp-content/plugins/email-log/readme.txt

 The following are the features that I am thinking of adding to the Plugin, when I get some free time.
 If you have any feature request or want to increase the priority of a particular feature, then let me know.

 - Add option to automatically delete the logs periodically
+- Add an option to export logs as csv file
-- Add the ability to resend the emails
+- <strike>Add the ability to resend the emails</strike>.
+Done in Resend Email Add-on
 - <strike>Make it MU compatible</strike>.
 Done in v1.7

 ### Support